 You’re starting a service business to make money so be sure to investigate the earning potential of your industry.
 You’ll need enough to cover your family expenses and personal expenses while still having enough left over to reinvest some in your company’s growth?
-This is an extremely important point to consider; if you aren’t happy financially you won’t be in business for very long.
+This is an extremely important point to consider because if you aren’t happy financially, you won’t be in business for very long.

 Will your service business have any hidden costs?

 Running a business is expensive, so planning for the unexpected can save you a lot of pain.
 Have you thought about the cost of gas, driving from visit to visit can add up quicker than you think.

 Taxes are inevitable but many small businesses lack proper planning and documentation when it comes to their taxes.
 Working with a bookkeeper or accountant from the start can save a lot of time and money when tax time rolls around.